-- 11.3.6.2.1 The action plan for the audit should be developed within 30 calendar days of the audit and forwarded to the persons noted below. - 11.3.6.2.2 Actions shall be closed in a timely manner.
-The length of time to close shall be appropriate for the complexity of the action item. - 11.3.6.3 Distribution The action plan shall be forwarded to the Lead Auditor and the persons noted in 12.3.5.4. - 11.3.6.4 Oversight of Export Control Audits The status of the audits and closure of action items shall be reviewed during the next audit or program review.
+- 11.3.6.2.1 Actions shall be closed in a timely manner.
+The length of time to close shall be appropriate for the complexity of the action item. - 11.3.6.3 Distribution The closed action plan shall be forwarded to the Lead Auditor and the persons noted in 11.3.5.4. - 11.3.6.4 Oversight of Export Control Audits The status of the audits and closure of action items shall be reviewed during the next audit or program review.